SKIP TO PAGE CONTENT

 (Determined by dividing the total number of hours required for graduation by the number of terms required for a full-time student to complete the program.)

 Maximum load - Limited to 21 hours.
-Above 21 hours, extra tuition is assessed per credit hours.
-Students may request the maximum load be increase through Instruction Council.
+For above 21 hours, extra tuition is assessed per credit hour.
+Students may request the maximum load be increased through the Instruction Office.

 Grades/Grading